vpdeva/API-caching-result/README.md

 - Speed up your website by caching strategic data.

 - Avoid being rejected by API providers by limiting requests.

+- Can cache XMLs, json, PHP arrays, variables and even HTML .

+- No configuration if used with the file system or SQLite.

+- Define for how long a data should be cached.

 ###Cache a data for 120 seconds:
 $c1 = new Yp_cache();